 Heading in the complete opposite direction, Golden Hill State Park is located on the southern shore of Lake Ontario.
 It’s open year round, with multiple overnight camping options (haven’t you always wanted to sleep in a yurt or a historic, possibly haunted lighthouse?) that allow visitors to see incredible views of the stars over the lake at night.

-Olcott Beach in Olcott, NY is another highly recommended stargazing option on Lake Ontario, but since it’s closed this year due to COVID-19, you’ll have to keep it on your radar for next summer!
+Olcott Beach in Olcott, NY is another highly recommended stargazing option on Lake Ontario, opening for the season in May.

 By day, Beaver Meadow Audubon Center is a scenic nature reserve bursting with wildlife and hiking trails to explore.
 But by night, it’s one of the best places to take in a starry night sky.
 Feel free to venture in on your own, or join the Buffalo Astronomical Association that runs out of the park’s observatory to learn more about astronomy in a group setting.